 At the core of this class of potential vulnerabilities lies what makes the cloud so very attractive to begin with: The ability to quickly “rent” a resource, with a unique IP address or FQDN, and then just release that resource when it’s no longer needed.
 But in this hyperconnected world, it’s likely that when a resource is released, broken connections are left dangling, and it’s exactly the nature of the cloud that allows these to dangling connections to be easily weaponized and exploited.

-Finally, in all three of the attack vectors mentioned, once the attacker controls the content of the bucket, many other exploits are possible: If the bucket was used to serve scripts, an attacker can serve their own script, thereby creating persistent XSS or magecart attacks.
+Finally, in all three of the cloud attack vectors mentioned, once the attacker controls the content of the bucket, many other exploits are possible: If the bucket was used to serve scripts, an attacker can serve their own script, thereby creating persistent XSS or magecart attacks.
 But also more “lowly” inclusions like CSS, image, font or even hyperlinks, that point to resources in the bucket, can be used to both change the behavior of the sites and/or infect the endpoint making the requests with malware.

 Cyberpion Ecosystem Security Platform